Last Updated on: 4th October 2023, 12:11 am

 Keon Johnson, also known as Jumping Jack, has an astounding 48-inch vertical, a record in the NBA combine, which is extraordinary for his explosive style of play.

-Johnson has been pursuing recognition as one of the best-rising stars in basketball, and some believe he has the potential to get there.
+Johnson has been pursuing recognition as one of the best-rising stars in basketball, and some believe he has the potential to achieve that goal.

 Johnson is like a rocket blasting off when he charges down the court, and anyone in his path is either bypassed or dunked on.